apache/beam/website/www/site/content/en/documentation/programming-guide.md

 payload = NamedTupleBasedPayloadBuilder(ReadFromKafkaSchema(...))
     {{< /highlight >}}

 3. Start an expansion service unless one is specified by the pipeline creator.
-The Apache Beam Python SDK provides a utility, `BeamJarExpansionService`, for easily starting an expansion service based on a JAR released with Beam.
-To use this, do the following:
+The Apache Beam Python SDK provides utilities `JavaJarExpansionService` and `BeamJarExpansionService` for easily starting up an expansion service using a JAR file.. `JavaJarExpansionService` can be used to startup an expansion service using path (a local path or a URL) to a given JAR file. `BeamJarExpansionService` can be used for easily starting an expansion service based on a JAR released with Beam.

+    For transforms released with Beam do the following:

     1. Add a Gradle target to Beam that can be used to build a shaded expansion service JAR for the target Java transform.
 This target should produce a Beam JAR that contains all dependencies needed for expanding the Java transform and the JAR should be released with Beam.
+Note that you might be able to use one of the existing Gradle target that offer an aggregated version of an expansion service jar (for example, for all GCP IO).
     2. In your Python module, instantiate `BeamJarExpansionService` with the Gradle target.

         {{< highlight >}}